President and General Manager

 Dr. Niki Bates

-Dr. Niki Bates is the Director of Educational Media Services.
+Dr. Niki Bates is the Director of Education Services and Business Development.
 In her position, Dr. Bates provides supervision, strategic direction and innovative leadership for the station’s educational outreach beyond the broadcast and unique services that have been developed to assist Nevada’s public, private, charter and home schools, such as: a media library for families with special needs; early learning parent engagement workshops; teacher training and online classroom materials; K-12 programs and initiatives; and more.
 With more than 28 years of experience, Dr. Bates’ passion is education, and she is unwavering in her commitment to serving schools and the community.
 She holds a Master of Special Education degree and a Doctoral Educational Leadership degree with a minor in curriculum development.
 Dr. Bates also holds an executive certificate in leadership and management.

 Workforce Training and Economic Development Director

 Debra Solt is the Director of Workforce Training and Economic Development.
 In her position, Solt manages the station’s high stakes testing center which proctors exams for licensed occupations, high school completion and job qualifications.
 As part of the station’s workforce initiative, her department’s programs add capacity to Vegas PBS’ existing workforce system by offering candidates the choice to complete online programs.
 Solt is known nationally and internationally as a specialist in partnering with business and industry for the development and implementation of customized workforce programs that produce measurable results for clients and the community-at-large.
 Prior to joining Vegas PBS, Solt spent over fourteen years in higher education in Nevada and Washington State.